ldijkman/ESPxWebFlMgr/README.md

+Microsoft windows users UGH, mDNS http://filemanager.local:8080 may not work for you,

+just install http://apple.com/itunes that makes mDNS http://filemanager.local:8080 to work for you

 ESP8266 FileManager <img src="https://github.com/ldijkman/randomnerd_esp32_wifi_manager/raw/main/images/esp_8266_nodemcu.png" width="200" height="200">https://www.google.com/search?q=ESP8266+nodemcu

 #### NOTE: issue on the persistance of credentials in the core3.x of 8266, which does not work